Recognizing the “Faces” and “Friends” of Mold

 Mold Toxicity Syndrome Close Up ….
 The “FACES”

 Besides causing battleground damage, their signals and alarms set off downstream effects in other systems.
-The neurologic system reacts to these signals with brain fog, random pains, and distorted perceptions like dizziness or ear ringing.
+The neurologic system reacts to these inflammatory signals with brain fog, random pains, and distorted perceptions like dizziness or ear ringing.
 The hormonal system swings wildly like a Southerner’s car on an icy road.
 These swings trigger infertility, irregular cycles, and mood swings.
 The immune system itself loses its bearings and simultaneously lets down its guard against other invaders while firing shots at its own tissues (autoimmunity).
 All in all, this haywire chronic inflammation spreads trouble throughout the body and the life of the patient.

 Between these inflammatory mechanisms and their secondary effects, the chronic inflammatory response syndrome perpetuates what Dr. Robert Naviaux has coined the cell danger response.
 Avoiding scientific jargon, this simply means that the basic systems at a cellular level remain stuck in an inflammatory state rather than returning to a reparative state.
 The damage from the inflammatory state builds upon itself.
+Think of a microphone pressed up to its own speaker.
+The cycle intensifies creating more an more damage while simultaneously preventing the body from healing as quickly.

 Please refer to the sections below for effects of inflammation in specific areas.